Java under the Microscope: Stack, Heap, and GC using Code Examples

 // Stack: constructor parameters x,y

-this.x = x; // assign to the object field on the heap
+this.x = x; // assigning to the object's field in heap

 this.y = y;